 Now that you know how to use Google Alerts for marketing, let’s look at some of your other options.

 Google Alerts is a handy tool, but it does have its limitations.
-For example, it doesn’t monitor social media conversations, which can provide significant keyword insights.
+For example, it isn't as effective in monitoring social media conversations, which can provide significant keyword insights.
 It also offers limited filters, so you can end up with a lot of irrelevant alerts in your inbox.

 The good news is, there are quite a few Google Alerts alternatives in these social media monitoring tools.
 To help you find your ideal option, we made a list of 11 of the top keyword alert tools and ranked them in order of price, from lowest to highest.

 1.Social Mention: Free

 Social Mention (by Brand Mentions) is an easy-to-use tool that searches news and social media sites for your keywords.
 It pulls data from social media platforms like blogs, Twitter, Facebook, and Instagram, and it allows you to switch languages and countries to monitor your brand in multiple regions.

 Along the left-hand side of the results screen, Social Mention offers additional insight into how your keyword is being used.